ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > ```

 > [!NOTE]
-> Following methods return the corresponding results in individual pin names of ganged pin group in `PinSiteData`.
+> Unlike `MeasureCurrent` and `MeasureVoltage`, getter methods, such as those listed below, always return a `PinSiteData` object containing property values associated with individual pins in a ganged pin group.
 > 1. `GetApertureTimeInSeconds`
 > 2. `GetPowerLineFrequency`
 > 3. `GetCurrentLimits`